-Although recreational marijuana is legal in New Jersey, warring parents may still raise a parties' cannabis use in divorce/custody/parenting time proceedings.
+Although recreational marijuana is legal in New Jersey, warring parents may still raise a parties' pot use in divorce/custody/parenting time proceedings.

 Should courts take away custody or parenting time if a parent is a frequent marijuana user?
 What level of impairment would be needed for courts to restrict a parent's access to their child?
 Is smoking a single joint or popping a gummy the same as having a drink?
 Should family courts treat a parent who occasionally uses marijuana differently from a parent who has the occasional drink?
 Does it make a difference if the parent is a medical marijuana user?

-Our informative evening webinar explores the many issues raised by the legalization of marijuana in New Jersey.
+Our informative program explores the many issues raised by the legalization of marijuana in New Jersey.

 - Medical Marijuana v.
 Recreational Use:

 What are the major differences?
 What are some of the unintended consequences stemming from legal cannabis use?
 What are some of the latest media depictions of cannabis?

 - Advice from Mental Health Experts - Dr. Mathias R. Hagovsky, Ph.D.